+'''

-RMAN> CONNECT TARGET / RMAN> REGISTER DATABASE; RMAN> EXIT
+RMAN> CONNECT TARGET /

+RMAN> REGISTER DATABASE;

+RMAN> EXIT

+'''

-Example 2-71 Creating a Virtual Private Catalog
+Example 2-72 Creating a Virtual Private Catalog

-Assume that you created the recovery catalog and registered a database as shown in Example 2-70.
-Now you want to create a virtual private catalog for database user vpcl.
+Assume that you created the recovery catalog and registered a database as shown in Example 2-71.
+Now you want to create a virtual private catalog for database user vpc1.
 The database version is Oracle Database 12c Release 1 (12.1.0.2).
-You start

-SQLPlus and connect to recovery catalog database catdb with administrator privileges.
+You start SQLPlus and connect to recovery catalog database catdb as the SYS user with SYSDBA privilege.

 You create the vpc1 user and grant recovery catalog ownership as follows, replacing password with a user-specified password (see Oracle Database Security Guide for information on creating secure passwords):

 '''

 SQL> CREATE USER vpc1 IDENTIFIED BY password

 2 DEFAULT TABLESPACE vpcusers;

 SQL> GRANT CREATE SESSION TO vpc1;

-SQL> EXIT
+SOL> EXIT

 '''